 \subsection{Image quality metrics}

-We quantified the \emph{subtle inverse crimes} effects by studying how the data preprocessing pipelines influence two highly common image quality metrics: the Normalized Root Mean Square Error (NRMSE) and the Structural Similarity Index (SSIM) \cite{wang2004image}; the latter was implemented using the SSIM-PIL library \cite{ssim-pil2018}.
+We quantified the \emph{subtle data crimes} effects by studying how the data processing pipelines influence two highly common image quality metrics: the Normalized Root Mean Square Error (NRMSE) and the Structural Similarity Index (SSIM) \cite{wang2004image}; the latter was implemented using the SSIM-PIL library \cite{ssim-pil2018}.